OpenNebula/docs/source/release_notes441/migrating441.rst

     Database migrated from 4.2.0 to 4.4.0 (OpenNebula 4.4.0) by onedb command.

-If you receive the message “ATTENTION: manual intervention required”, read the section :ref:`Manual Intervention Required <upgrade_manual_intervention_required>` below.
+If you receive the message “ATTENTION: manual intervention required”, read the section :ref:`Manual Intervention Required <upgrade_manual_intervention_required441>` below.

 .. warning:: Make sure you keep the backup file.
 If you face any issues, the onedb command can restore this backup, but it won't downgrade databases to previous versions.